sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Regular reboot does support transparently, as it just restarts the entire system.
 As long as the services are shutting down gracefully, this is transparent to kube suppport.

+# Service install  for kube managed features

+   The features managed by kube, will not have a service file locally in the image, hence to be explicitly created.
+   The features that are in hybrid mode as local/kube managed, a service would file would indeed be available locally.
+Yet, an updated image that could be brought in by kube, could demand a tweak in the service file or start/stop/wait scripts, which requires an explicit update.

+ ## Proposal - 1:
+   *  The kubernetes master manages manifests and likely has an input source for manifests, which could be pull/push.
+The same source could provide service-file-packages too.
+      *  A possible source is a git repo, cloned locally in each master.
+      *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
+   *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.
+   *  Master can make the metadata & service package files available through an https end-point for nodes.
+   *  A node can watch for this meta-data file update at master through https end-point, pull the update, look for any new/updated/deleted packages that this node is eligible for, pull down those packages and, install/uninstall the same.
+   *  The installation would include .service file, any associated scripts and update of FEATURE table.
+   *  The list of all available features in a switch could obtained from the FEATURE table.
+      *  sonic-utilities/config/main.py would need to be updated to pull the list from here.

+## Proposal - 2:
+   * Templatize the service file creation.